 Excel shortcut keys come in handy to maneuver through Excel much faster and more efficiently.
-In fact, using shortcut keys is much quicker than using the mouse.
+In fact, using shortcut keys is much quicker than using a mouse.

 Navigational shortcut keys help the user move around within Excel.
 These shortcut keys allow the user to move across cells or worksheets.

 All columns except column F contain hardcoded data.
-Column F contains cells with formula that multiply the corresponding row in column B with the corresponding row in column E. In other words, column F multiplies quantity with price to find total price.
+Column F contains cells with a formula that multiplies the corresponding row in column B with the corresponding row in column E. In other words, column F multiplies quantity with price to find total price.
 We will use this data to demonstrate the following excel shortcut keys.

 The first group of Excel shortcut keys involves navigational shortcuts.

 Arrow keys move to next cell in the direction of the arrow key.

 Ctrl + Arrow Keys will move to the end of a group of data in the direction of the arrow key.
 If the current active cell is at the end of a group of data and before a gap of empty cells, pressing this shortcut will jump the gap to the nearest cell with data in it in the direction of the arrow key.

-Shift + Arrow Keys will expand selection from current active cell towards direction of pressed arrow key.
+Shift + Arrow Keys will expand selection from current active cell toward the direction of the pressed arrow key.